svaidya11/project-for-Lung-Cancer-Analysis/README.md

 # Lung_cancer_detection_using_ML

-Here, in this project I used Random Forest Classifier to detect the lung cancer.
+Here, in this project I used  Logistic Regression & Decision Tree Classifier to Analysis the lung cancer.